-It is wrong to be selfish as well.
-So you need to set boundaries and draw the line so you can take care of others while making your self-care a priority too.
+Learn how to set boundaries and prioritise taking care of yourself while caring for others so you can look after yourself and your family better.
 Make good mental health a priority so you can take care of yourself and your family.

 6. Be more open with your children